fperakis/MID_p3094/README.md

 # MID_p3094
-Repository with example script for XPCS data analysis at MID as part preparation for beamtime p3094
+Repository with example scripts for XPCS data analysis at MID as part preparation for beamtime p3094

 -----------------------------